thingsdb/ThingsDocs/v0/content/watching/on-update.md

 ---
 title: "on-update"
-weight: 188
+weight: 189
 ---

-An update notification is pushed when a `thing` which you are watching, is updated.
+An update event is pushed when a `thing` which you are watching, is updated.
-If the thing contains other things, then these need to be watched separate to receive push notifications when they are changed.
+If the thing contains other things, then these need to be watched separate to receive events when they are changed.

 A not
 ```json